-Net income decreased in the first quarter of 2023 as compared to 2022 primarily due to the same factors impacting Adjusted EBITDA(1) and unrealized gains from commodity swaps in 2022.
+Net income decreased in the first six months of 2023 as compared to 2022 primarily due to the same factors impacting Adjusted EBITDA(1), partially offset by net unrealized losses from commodity swaps in 2022.

 (1) Adjusted EBITDA is a non-GAAP measure.
 See Non-GAAP and Other Financial Measures.